tweag/nickel/doc/manual/merging.md

 base_config
 ```

-Here, we referred to `version` from the `input` field transparently.
-This
+Here, `version` references the `input` field transparently.
+This configuration
-configuration evaluates to:
+evaluates to:

 ```nickel
 {